s-gannon/time-server-continued/README.md

 ## Source Code File Structure

 ./clock | Files related to clock webserver and display.

-./solar_conversion | Files related to the conversion between clock and solar time.
+./solarconversion | Files related to the conversion between clock and solar time.

+./solarcli | Files to allow for command-line conversions to solar time.

 ./drivers | Files related to getting data off of hardware devices.

 ./openntpd | Configuration files relevent to the network time protocol daemon.

 ## Unit Testing and Linting